-This page explains the process for extending your stay once you are in the United States as a J-1 scholar, if you are sponsored by MIT.
+This page explains the process for extending your J-1 status, if you are sponsored by MIT.

 J-1 scholars in the "Research Scholar" or "Professor" categories are eligible for a maximum stay of three years and, under certain circumstances, up to five years.
 Questions regarding eligibility for an extension should be addressed to an advisor in the International Scholars Office (ISchO).

-Please note that if you are sponsored by another institution or organization, this process is different; please contact an advisor in the ISchO for more information.
+Please note that if you are sponsored by another institution or organization, this process is different; please contact the ISchO for more information.

-The ISchO will give you the Form DS-2019 extension which notes the extension of your J-1 program at MIT as requested by your department, center, or laboratory headquarters.
-No further processing with the U.S. Citizenship and Immigration Services (USCIS) or with the Department of State is required by you to complete your extension of stay.
+Once issued, the ISchO will give you your new DS-2019, which will note the extension of your J-1 program at MIT as requested by your DLC headquarters.
+No further processing with the U.S. Citizenship and Immigration Services (USCIS) or the Department of State’s Exchange Visitor Program is required to complete your extension of stay.

 If you leave the United States and wish to return as an Exchange Visitor in J-1 visa status, you must present this Form DS-2019 with your passport and a valid J-1 visa stamp to the immigration officer when you re-enter the United States.
 It is recommended that you also carry all previous Forms DS-2019.
 Please note that the ISchO will endorse the extension Form DS-2019 for the period it covers or one year, whichever is shorter.
 If the form covers more than a one-year period, please return to the ISchO for a new signature at the end of the first year.